 In 1999, the stadium for the Tennessee Titans was completed and the game moved to its current home at Nissan Stadium.
 In 2000, the Bowl took a new direction signing a four-year deal with the Big Ten Conference to replace the Big East starting with the 2002 game to play against the SEC.
 Then in 2005, the Bowl announced a new conference partnership with the SEC and the Atlantic Coast Conference (ACC) beginning in 2006 through 2009.
 Beginning in 2002, Gaylord Hotels (a division of Gaylord Entertainment Company) agreed to serve as title sponsor of the Bowl and the Bowl name was changed to the Gaylord Hotels Music City Bowl.
 In 2003, Bridgestone, a locally headquartered international company, officially became the Presenting Sponsor of the Bowl in 2003 which continued through 2007.
-The current title sponsor of the Bowl is Franklin American Mortgage.

 The Future of the Bowl

 Starting in 2014, the Bowl showcased the extended partnership between the Atlantic Coast Conference (ACC) and the Southeastern Conference (SEC) with the introduction of the Big Ten as a third conference partner in Nashville.
 As announced in July 2014, the Franklin American Mortgage Music City Bowl and TaxSlayer Bowl have agreed to share selections with the Big Ten Conference and ACC to provide an opponent to the SEC through 2019.
-More information on this new and improved selection process can be found on our Selection Process page.

 The Bowl has had some major accomplishments adding to its success and has solidified its position as one of Nashville's most important events.
 Beginning with the 2008 Bowl, a partnership was created with the Greater Nashville Hotel & Lodging Association and the City of Nashville for the Bowl to receive funding via the Event and Marketing Fund.
 These funds are part of a hotel/motel tax created for the purpose of developing Nashville's new state of the art Music City Center.
 The Bowl is now a part of the fabric of the Nashville community.
 Key initiatives such as economic development, tourism impact, quality of life enhancement, a focus on youth, and a commitment to collegiate athletics are all part of the Bowl experience.